 Example #1: Integrating Box With Slack

-The Slack integration with Box is one of the most popular Box integrations.
+The Slack integration is one of the most popular Box integrations.
 Slack is a communication and messaging app where users can participate in chat rooms devoted to a particular topic or limited to certain members.
 This integration allows Slack users to pull content from Box and display it directly in the Slack interface.
 Box users can integrate both their files and folders with Slack.

 The integration makes the Box file or folder appear as though it is a natural part of Slack, simplifying the process of sharing content.